jenkinsci/pipeline-graph-view-plugin/CONTRIBUTING.md

 For frontend code we use [prettier](https://prettier.io/).

-You can automatically fix issues with `npm run prettier`
+You can automatically fix issues with `npm run lint:fix`

 For java code we use [spotless](https://github.com/diffplug/spotless).